siemens/CtrlppCheck/docs/user.md

 | cwe | CWE ID for the message.
 This attribute is only used when the CWE ID for the message is known. |

 The `<location>` element
-All error locations are reported as location elemnts on the error element.
+All error locations are reported as location elements on the error element.
 The primary location is listed first.
 Its attributes are:
 | Attribute | Description |
 |--|--|
 | file | filename.
 Both relative and absolute paths are possible |